Updated on 23rd August, 2023 by Martin Astley

 Other potential faults

 The diaphragm could be damaged, or the diverter valve may have degraded or become stuck.
-The electrical wiring within the boiler may have come loose, the programming within the boiler may have malfunctioned, the cylinder thermostat may need replacing, the fan may have stopped working, the pump may have broken… the list of potential problems is almost endless.
+The electrical wiring within the boiler may have come loose, the programming within the boiler may have malfunctioned, the cylinder thermostat may need replacing, the fan may have stopped working, the pump may have broken… The list of potential problems is almost endless.

-Still having trouble?
+Are you still having trouble?

 247 Home Rescue accepts no liability for any injuries or damages you sustain following the advice on this website.
 If in doubt, seek professional assistance.